jchittuluru/AP-Stats/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:eff633f5c7
 ## Problem 3.1 (b)

-Problem 3.1 (b)
+Given the relationship between a person's height and weight, a person's weight should be considered...

 *** =instructions
-Given the relationship between a person's height and weight, a person's weight should be considered...

--a response variable
+- a response variable
--an unrelated variable
+- an unrelated variable
--an explanatory variable
+- an explanatory variable

 *** =pre_exercise_code
 ```{r}